AVO Lawyers Sydney NSW

 How to get an AVO Lifted:

-In most cases for a court to issue one of these there must be reasonable grounds that the PINOP is in fear of a violent offence against them.
+In any case, for a court to issue one of these there must be reasonable grounds that the PINOP is in fear of a violent offence against them.

-The applicant is required to prove this based on a balance of probabilities.
-In such circumstances AVOs can be defended in the following ways:
+An application for an AVO involves the applicant to prove this based on a balance of probabilities.
+In such circumstances AVOs can be defended with the help of lawyers in the following ways:

 - Providing evidence that the applicant does not fear being stalked, intimidated or a violent act being committed against them by the person the AVO is directed at.
 Such evidence includes phone records and any written correspondence.